Writing Statement of Intent

 The Teaching Sequence

 These key features are addressed through a consistent approach to the teaching of English units.
-Teachers must use the planning circles provided and follow the teaching sequence of:
+Teachers must use the planning documents provided by Literacy Counts and follow the teaching sequence of:

 The English units form part of a whole cross-curricular theme which allows the children to use and apply the taught vocabulary in their writing.